Loyal opposition

-Loyal opposition in terms of politics, refers to specific political concepts that are related to the opposition parties of a particular political system.
-In many Westminster-style parliamentary systems of government, the loyal opposition indicates that the non-governing parties oppose the actions of the sitting cabinet while remaining loyal to the formal source(s) of the government's power, such as the monarch or constitution.
-Conversely, in authoritarian and totalitarian states that operate under a façade of multi-party democracy, the loyal opposition parties – despite ostensibly claiming to oppose the actions of the ruling party – serve as its satellites in practice.
+In parliamentary systems of government, the loyal opposition is the opposition parties in the legislature.
+The word loyal indicates that the non-governing parties may oppose the actions of the sitting cabinet while remaining loyal to the formal source(s) of the government's power, such as the monarch or constitution.
+This loyalty allows for a peaceful transition of power and ongoing strengthening of democratic institutions.
+The idea of inquisitorial opposition that held the executive to account emerged in the United Kingdom.

-Loyal opposition in authoritarian regimes

-A way for authoritarian regimes to legitimize their rule is to create the superficial appearance of a competitive democratic system.
-As this would naturally entail opposition parties, these parties will either have to be so excluded from the political system they cannot participate in it meaningfully (such as the Brazilian Democratic Movement during the early years of the Military dictatorship in Brazil), or to be an opposition only nominally.

-An example of the latter arrangement is Uzbekistan, where all legal political parties are required to support the regime of president Shavkat Mirziyoyev and former president Islam Karimov.
-As there is no single formal coalition uniting them all (thus, they nominally compete against each other), the non-governing parties could be thought of as a loyal opposition.

-Loyal opposition in the Westminster system sense
+Concept

 The phrase is derived from John Hobhouse stating His Majesty's Loyal Opposition in 1826 in a debate in the British parliament.
 It is intended to illustrate that Members of Parliament in a country's legislature may oppose the policies of the incumbent government—typically comprising parliamentarians from the party with the most seats in the elected legislative chamber—while maintaining deference to the higher authority of the state and the larger framework within which democracy operates.
 The concept thus permits the dissent necessary for a functioning democracy without fear of being accused of treason.

 As Michael Ignatieff, a former leader of the loyal opposition in the House of Commons of Canada, said in a 2012 address at Stanford University: